 For his efforts, he was betrayed and sent to the bishop of Durango who defrocked and excommunicated Hidalgo in 1811.
 He was then tried by a military court, found guilty of treason and executed.
 His body, along with the bodies of military leaders Ignacio Allende, Juan Aldama and Jose Mariano Jimenez, was decapitated.
 The heads were displayed on the four corners of the Ahondiga de Granaditas in Guanajuato for 10 years.

 For more information about the life of Miguel Hidalgo, watch the movie

 The movie does a good job of portraying the humanity rather than sainthood of Hidalgo.

-The second historical event was the first major battle of the Mexican-American War, although the U.S. did not officially declare war on Mexico until May 13.
+The second historic event was the first major battle of the Mexican-American War, although the U.S. did not officially declare war on Mexico until May 13.
 On May 8, 1846, Zachary Taylor and 2,400 U.S. troops arrived at Fort Texas.
 The Mexican forces were defeated and forced north of the Rio Grande.
 This war resulted from the refusal of Mexico to recognize Texas as part of the United States

-Mexico refers to this war as La Intervención Estadounidense (The United States Invasion) and did not recognize the annexation of Texas by the United States in 1845.
-After all, Mexico had claimed this area from the Spanish Empire after the Revolution in 1821 and more than 80,000 Mexicans lived in California, New Mexico, Arizona and Texas.
+Mexico refers to this war as La Intervención Estadounidense (The United States Invasion) and did not acknowledge the annexation of Texas by the United States in 1845.
+After all, Mexico had claimed this area from the Spanish Empire after the Revolution in 1821, and more than 80,000 Mexicans lived in California, New Mexico, Arizona and Texas.
 Mexico felt the annexation was a hostile action against its borders and declared war on the United States.